colinhacks/zod/README.md

 ### Deno

-Simply use this import statement, and deno will handling the downloading for you in the background:
+Simply use this import statement, and deno will be handling the downloading for you in the background:

 ```ts
 import { z } from "https://deno.land/x/zod/mod.ts";